 Just about everyone has heard of the Loch Ness Monster in Scotland and Bigfoot in North America.
 There is much debate on whether these creatures are real or just stories.
 Surprisingly, there are dozens of these creatures found all over the world.

 These beings are called cryptids and are studied by cryptozoologists.
-Cryptids are organisms that their very existence has yet to be proved or disproved.
-Many are just made up stories, but some are actual animals that have been thought extinct that are actually existing in areas with a low human population.
+Cryptids are organisms whose very existence has yet to be proved or disproved.
+Many are just made-up stories, but some are real animals that have been thought extinct but are actually existing in areas with a low human population.

 It is described as being about two and a half feet tall.
 It has webbed feet and thick, rough skin that is crimson in color with a bluish tint to it.
 They normally hunt in packs ranging from three to thirteen members.
 The Adjule are not known to attack humans.